DeemaEssam/Pizza-Restaurant-System/README.md

 * **Create**

   * Register a new account
-  * Add a new message
+  * Add a new message with rating

 * **Read**

   * Display pizza menu
-  * Show all user messages
+  * Show all user messages and ratings

 * **Update**

-  * Edit a user’s own message
+  * Edit a user’s own message and rating

 * **Delete**

   * Delete a message (**Admin only**)

+---

 ## 🗂️ Database Structure (Simplified)